radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 ## Build the image

-This step is required for the image to properly handle stop signals.
+The default YugabyteDB Docker image does not handle stop signals.
+This is fixed by building custom Docker image used by this configuration:

 ```sh
 cd ./.docker/yugabyte-db